andrefcordeiro/andrefcordeiro/README.md

 ## About me
-I'm an undergraduate student in Computer Science at UEL, learning about frontend/backend development and more.
+Computer Science enthusiast, learning about frontend/backend development and more.

 <div>